a11yproject/a11yproject.com/src/posts/how-to-make-an-accessible-nav-with-dropdowns.md

 Navigation patterns will often attach a click/focus event to the entire parent link to reveal the dropdown of nested items.
 This comes with two problems.
 Using a click means extra functionality is needed to handle the primary purpose of the parent link, which should itself act as a link.
 By using focus, people traversing the navigation using a keyboard would be required to tab through all dropdowns regardless of whether they wanted to or not.

-By adding a toggle element, for example an arrow icon button, within the parent link allows people to only show the dropdown if they are interested in seeing further links associated with the parent.
+Adding a toggle element, for example, an arrow icon button, within the parent link allows people to only show the dropdown if they are interested in seeing further links associated with the parent.
 Make sure that the toggle element has enough of a tap/click (this pattern could be used for mobile as well) area and accessible focus/hover states.

 **Note:** If your parent elements don't need to be a link themselves, make sure to use a `<button>` element, so that they can communicate they are expandable and have an event associated and benefit from all the accessible goodness buttons get for free.